skypjack/entt/README.md

 time.

-Today `EnTT` is finally what I was looking for: still faster than its _competitors_, a really good API and an amazing set of features.
+Today `EnTT` is finally what I was looking for: still faster than its _competitors_, lower memory usage in the average case, a really good API and an amazing set of features.
 And even more, of course.

 ## Performance